Animals in research, testing, and teaching

 - killing an animal for RTT on its body or tissues

-- breeding or producing offspring that have potentially compromised welfare due to breeding (for example, to research some hereditary medical conditions).
+- breeding animals that have greater risk of pain or distress (for example, to research hereditary medical conditions).

 These changes increase the range of animals and activities that require approval and oversight by animal ethics committees.